P4yBill/stilt-index/README.md

     $ gradlew build
     $ gradlew stilt:demo:run

+ Passing a System property: `... -Dproperty=value`

- To pass the file path of test data and use `Parser` `test_data_path` system property has to be included in the run command:
+ To pass the file path of test data and use `Parser` `test_data_path` System property has to be included in the run command:

  `$ gradlew stilt:demo:run -Dtest_data_path=path`